etherisc/gif-sandbox/README.md

 As a result the registry address in the example above is `0xf25186B5081Ff5cE73482AD761DB0eB0d25abfBF`

-## Deploy the "Hello World" Insurance
+## Deploy the "Hello World" Insurance Product

 Ensure that the DEV_GIF_REGISTRY variable in the dotenv file contains the right GIF registry address of the GIF instance where you want to deploy the "Hello World" insurance product.